BrunoKaiser/IDIV/programms/simpleDocTree/readme_simpleDocTree.txt

 10.4 simple_datapart_tree_with_ticks_prio.lua

 This script has also the possibility to set priorities for the nodes in addition to the functionalities of simple_datapart_tree_with_ticks.lua.

+11. simple_documentation_tree_with_variables_to_be_filed.lua

+--This script contains a Lua tree with variables that can be filled by determining unknown variables.